 However, depending on how good the weather is, there are likely to queue for these awesome boulder shots.
 It’s at these higher viewpoints that many choose to include themselves in their photos.

-But despite the climb, and how busy it can get, it’s totally worth it! – We captured this shot on a really beautiful, clear day on top of the boulders.
+But despite the climb, and how busy it can get, it’s worth it! – We captured this shot on a really beautiful, clear day on top of the boulders.

 If you continue, you’ll find a third viewing platform with some available seating.
 This viewpoint provides a slightly different view of Taipei which is an ideal place to take larger group selfies as well as an area to sit back and enjoy the city view.